Making an API Call

 API Organization and Usage Information

-The following sections provide information about the SAS Viya API organization, usage notes, and defines options when sending calls.
+The following sections provide information about the organization of SAS Viya rest APIs and the options that can be used when sending calls.

 Collections

 In SAS Viya REST APIs, collections are aggregations of zero or more resources.
-Most collections are represented as sets of resources rather than as ordered.
+Most collections are unordered sets of resources.
 Alternatively, you can think of collections as a map from resource IDs to a resource.

 Filtering